 Lahaina, Maui is known for its Lahaina Halloween party on Front Street.
 Every year over 25,000 people line the oceanfront street in full costumes to participate in a Mardi Gras environment.
 This party tops Halloween anywhere else.

-A cheap and fun way to do dinner or lunch is at a bbq on the beach.
-Not only will this save you money for other fun experiences, but it’s a great way to spend a day at the beach, meet people and experience the views of Maui’s coast.
+A cheap and fun way to do dinner or lunch is at a bbq on one of Maui’s best beaches.
+Not only will this save you money for other fun experiences, but it’s a great way to spend a day at the beach, meet people, and experience the views of Maui’s coast.
 Maui is dotted with several beach parks with grills already set up for you.
-Some of our favorite places for beach BBQ’s include Kamaole Beach Park III in Kihei, D.T.
-Flemings Beach Park in Kapalua and Wahikuli State Park in Lahaina.
+Some of our favorite places for beach BBQs include Kamaole Beach Park III in Kihei, D.T.
+Flemings Beach Park in Kapalua, and Wahikuli State Park in Lahaina.

 A wild and completely free show can be found on Little Beach on Sunday nights.
 The nudity gives way to fire dancing after the sun goes down.
 This is an event that you don’t need to get naked for, though many do (even though it’s technically illegal).
 You can also see fire knife dancers at most luaus.